Execution attempt was so painful, Doyle Lee Hamm wanted to die, report says

 After a man who was monitoring the execution — apparently a prison official — informed the medical workers that the execution had been canceled, the doctor said he wanted to keep trying, according to Hamm's account.

+Heath said that because Hamm reported blood in his urine after the botched procedure, his bladder, ureter or prostate may have been punctured.
+The amount of blood he described suggested his femoral artery could have been penetrated, the report said.

-The Alabama Department of Corrections has declined to comment on Harcourt's allegations, citing ongoing litigation.
-Immediately after the failed execution, the corrections commissioner said he did not think the delay was "a problem" and expected to be able to execute Hamm at another time.
+The Alabama Department of Corrections has declined to comment on Harcourt's allegations or release any paperwork related to it, citing ongoing litigation.
+Immediately after the failed execution, the corrections commissioner said he did not think the delay represented "a problem" and expected to be able to execute Hamm at another time.

+Harcourt filed appeals in two courts on Monday challenging the legality of trying to execute a man twice.
+Hamm, meanwhile, told the doctor's he's having nightmares and daytime flashbacks.

+"The flashbacks occur when he is alone, and involve imaging himself strapped to the gurney.
+He can feel his heart racing during the flashbacks," Heath wrote.
+"He is appreciative of the support of other death row prisoners who are asking what they can do to help him recover."